AndersDeath/diary2/000-current.md

 # 13 August - Dienstag - Yerevan - 691 Tag der Einwanderung - Heat Sunny

 The working day was absilutely usual and so.
 The coolest thing that I bought a extremely cheap shitty cup of coffee in the supermarket that I really like.
+Sometimes thing that are cheap and bad can be really tastefull and enjoyable.